Technigo/project-express-api/README.md

 Country info: obesity level, life expectancy years,happiness level.

-The routs I've done are for all the data /healthyLifestyles a route for only on city /healthyLifestyles/:city a route for the rank a city is in /healthyLifestyles/rank/:rank a route showing the cities with sunshine hours are over 2500 /healthyLifestyles/top/sunshineHours
+The routs I've done are for all the data /healthyLifestyles a route for only one city /healthyLifestyles/:city a route for the rank a city is in /healthyLifestyles/rank/:rank a route showing the cities with sunshine hours are over 2500 /healthyLifestyles/top/sunshineHours